hamilton-m/h-productviewer/README.md

 # h-productviewer
-Product viewer boilerplate writen in php
+Product viewer boilerplate written in php.

 Source code provided only for reading purposes.
 You are not allowed to modify, edit or redistribute this software.